terjesc/mcprogedit/doc/contrib/src/blocks.md

 `Block` variant implementation for all _glass block_ variants, in _/src/block.rs_:
 ```
 pub enum Block {
     (...)
     Glass {
         colour: Option<Colour>,
     },
     (...)
-}
 ```

 For this implementation, the colour is represented with an `Option`, in order for `colour: None` to represent the clear glass block variant.
 The similar implementation for `Block::Concrete { colour: Colour }` doesn't have any uncoloured variant to map, and therefore uses `Colour` directly.
 Other block types, such as `Block::Wall { .. }`, use other fields for distinguishing between variants.

-The conversion to and from block ID is simply an act of matching between enum variants and strings.
+The conversion to and from block ID, while slightly more involved than for the trivial case, is still simply an act of matching between enum variants and strings.

 Mapping _glass_ from `Block` to block IDs, in _/src/chunk/palette.rs_:
 ```
+impl PaletteItem {
+    (...)
     fn name(&self) -> &str {
         match self {
             (...)